yasavvy/code_generator_HF/README.md

 ***Requirements***

-To use the code tester, you need to install the following packages:
+To use the code tester, you need to install the packages required by using pip: pip install -r requirements.txt

-transformers>=4.32.0
-langchain>=0.0.262
-torch>=2.0.0

-by using pip:
-pip install -r requirements.txt

 ***Usage***